Jobhdez/jobhdez.github.io/_posts/2023-7-22-python-internals.md

 into an intermediate language that is closer to the bytecode but the CPython internals article does not talk about this; moreover, it is also not as straightforward because expressions such as `if expressions` generate more blocks and to generate the blocks in the most efficient way possible you also need to use graphs.

 After the control flow graph is generated then the Python3 system lowers this control flow graph to bytecode.
-Since the Pythons virtual machine is stack based it pushes constructs to the stack and pops them; for example, suppose you are adding two numbers: `2+2`.
+Since the Python's virtual machine is stack-based it pushes constructs to the stack and pops them; for example, suppose you are adding two numbers: `2+2`.
 Then `2`, `2`, and the addition operator `+` will be pushed to the stack; to execute the virtual machine will pop those and push `4` to the stack.

 ## A quick dive into some of Python's programming constructs